GuanceCloud/datakit/internal/export/doc/en/inputs/rum.md

 ## RUM Session Replay {#rum-session-replay}

-As of version [:octicons-tag-24: Version-1.5.5](../datakit/changelog.md#cl-1.5.5), Datakit support to collect the data of RUM Session Replay.
-It needs you to add item `session_replay_endpoints` to RUM configuration as bellow and then restart Datakit.
+As of version [:octicons-tag-24: Version-1.5.5](../datakit/changelog.md#cl-1.5.5), DataKit support to collect the data of RUM Session Replay.
+It needs you to add item `session_replay_endpoints` to RUM configuration as bellow and then restart DataKit.

 ```toml
 [[inputs.rum]]